Justice reform initiatives - Family and civil justice

 On December 7, 2020, the Provincial Court registries in Surrey and Victoria adopted the early resolution and case management features of the new Provincial Court Family Rules.

-Find more information on the Early Resolution Process pages.
-For the process on a page, see the Early Resolution Process diagram.
+Learn more about the Early Resolution Process or see the Early Resolution Process brochure for more information.

 Family Law Act